WATCH: What you need to know before attending The World Games - NewsBreak

 WATCH: What you need to know before attending The World Games

-BIRMINGHAM, Ala. ( WIAT ) — With The World Games 2022 kicking off Thursday, Vice President of Sales Jay Roberson joined the CBS 42 Morning News to discuss final preparations being made and everything you need to know before attending.
+BIRMINGHAM, Ala. ( WIAT ) — The World Games 2022 kick off Thursday and Vice President of Sales Jay Roberson joined the CBS 42 Morning News to discuss final preparations being made and everything you need to know before attending.

+World Games organizers estimate 500,000 spectators will attend the Games, which include softball, flag football, gymnastics, dance, sumo wrestling, climbing, parkour, and drone racing, just to name a few.
+3,600 athletes are slated to participate, representing more than 100 countries.‘Old Glory Relay’ stops in Huntsville en route to World Games

+There will be additional security measures in place, one World Games official explained that the events would have “Super Bowl level” security.

 The World Games will take place July 7-17.